 Sunday, October 19, 2014

-AUGUSTA, GA (Anibal Ibarra) - A new route to connect the Augusta Mall and Fort Gordon will be voted on by the Richmond County Commission.
-The pilot project set to begin November 3, one day prior the elections, will run for 6 months to adjust the service to the needs of the riders, then will continue normally.
-Other innovations are being discussed by the Augusta Public Transit and the Citizens Advisory Board.
+AUGUSTA, GA (Anibal Ibarra) - UPDATED 10/21/2014: A new route to connect the Augusta Mall and Fort Gordon was voted favorable by the Richmond County Commission.
+The pilot project set to begin November 3, one day prior the elections, will run for 6 months to adjust the service to the needs of the riders, then might continue normally.
+The Commission didn't allocate the full fund for the pilot and didn't hire a Director for the Augusta Public Transit (APT) also, yet.
+Other innovations are being discussed by the private operator and the Citizens Advisory Committee.

 Saturday, October 18, 2014